Cory Gearrin: Atlanta Braves (2011–2013)

-Gearrin attended Spring Training with the Braves.
-He was likely to earn one of the open roster spots in the bullpen, but Gearrin left his last outing with discomfort in his right elbow.
-It was later revealed that Gearrin would need Tommy John Surgery and miss the 2014 season.
-He was released by the Braves on November 10, 2014.
+Gearrin attended spring training with the Braves.
+He was likely to earn one of the open roster spots in the bullpen, but he left his last outing with discomfort in his right elbow.
+It was later revealed that Gearrin would need Tommy John surgery and miss the season.
+He was released by the Braves on November 10.

 San Francisco Giants (2015–2018)

 On November 24, 2014, Gearrin signed a minor league contract with the San Francisco Giants.
 He was called up to the Giants on September 8, 2015, and he appeared in seven games, pitching 32/3 innings.
-In 2016, Gearrin was named to the opening day Major League roster for the Giants.
+In 2016, Gearrin was named to the Giants' Opening Day roster.
 In 56 games, he was 3–2 with a 4.28 ERA in 48 1/3 innings.
 He also had 3 saves.

-Gearrin and the Giants avoided salary arbitration on December 3, 2016, by agreeing to a one-year, $1.05 million contract for the 2017 season.
+Gearrin and the Giants avoided salary arbitration on December 3, by agreeing to a one-year, $1.05 million contract for the 2017 season.
 He was the only MLB pitcher to give up two bases-loaded triples in 2017.
 He enjoyed the best season of his career in 2017, posting an ERA of 1.99 in 68 games.
 In 2018, he was 1–1 in 30 innings for the Giants.

 Texas Rangers (2018)

-On July 8, 2018, Gearrin was traded to the Texas Rangers along with Austin Jackson and minor league pitcher Jason Bahr in exchange for a player to be named later or cash considerations.
+On July 8, 2018, the Giants traded Gearrin to the Texas Rangers along with Austin Jackson and minor league pitcher Jason Bahr in exchange for a player to be named later or cash considerations.

 Oakland Athletics (2018)

 On August 31, 2018, Gearrin was traded to the Oakland Athletics in exchange for minor league pitchers Abdiel Mendoza and Teodoro Ortega.
-Gearrin pitched in only 6 games in September.
-His combined appearances took seventeen hours.
+Gearrin pitched in 6 games in September.
 He was non-tendered and became a free agent on November 30.